lsm/alfa/README.md

 [![Sauce Test Status](https://saucelabs.com/browser-matrix/alfajs.svg)](https://saucelabs.com/u/alfajs)

-Alfa is a library for React state management.
+[React](https://facebook.github.io/react/) is a great library for creating interactive and stateful views.
+However, things become unclear when you need to `share & change data across components`.

+Alfa is a **simple and intuitive way** to manage React state.
+It completely decouples the complex relationships between components and let you focus on making **components that work anywhere**.

 Its simple design allows you to adopt it in a matter of minutes while at the same time provides your essential tools to keep your application code easy to change and understand.
-Here is a list of things why you want to use Alfa today:
+Here is a list of things why it is the perfect fit for your next React app:

 ## Why Alfa?